Kerr-Newman-AdS Black Hole Surrounded by Perfect Fluid Matter in Rastall Gravity: SUMMARY

 \section{SUMMARY}

-We have obtained Kerr-Newman-AdS black hole solutions surrounded by scalar field matter in Rastall gravity theory.
-The method are Newman-Jain method and some complex computations.
-In our paper, we focus on two situations with quintessence dark energy $\omega=-2/3$ and scalar field dark matter $\omega=-1/3$.
-By analyzing the horizon equation, we limit the values of the parameter $\alpha$ and $\lambda$.
-For quintessence dark energy situation, the maximum of $\alpha$ decreases with the increase of $\kappa\lambda$ when $0<\kappa\lambda$ and $\kappa\lambda\neq 1$, and becomes large with the increase of $\mid\kappa\lambda\mid$ when $-2<\kappa\lambda<0$.
-For scalar field dark matter case, the maximum of $\alpha$ decreases with the increase of $\kappa\lambda$ when $0<\kappa\lambda<1$ and $\kappa\lambda\neq 1/2$, and becomes large with the increase of $\mid\kappa\lambda\mid$ when $\kappa\lambda<0$.
-The dark matter and dark energy reduce the ergosphere size, but they don't change the singularity of black hole.
+We have obtained the KN-AdS black hole solutions surrounded by perfect fluid matter in the Rastall gravity using the Newman-Janis method and complex calculations.
+In this work, we focus on the cases of the dark energy ($\omega=-2/3$) and the perfect fluid dark matter ($\omega=-1/3$).
+We discuss different black hole properties in the Rastall gravity with the presence of the perfect fluid matter.
+We find that if the condition $(3\kappa\lambda(1+\omega)-3\omega)(1-4\kappa\lambda)\geq 0$ is satisfied, the WEC and SEC can always be hold everywhere in the KN-AdS black hole.
+By analyzing the horizon equation, we can constrain the values of the parameter $\alpha$, which is determined by the equation of state $\omega$ and the Rastall parameter $\kappa\lambda$.
+In the case of the dark energy, the maximum value of $\alpha$ decreases with the increasing $\kappa\lambda$ when $0<\kappa\lambda$ and $\kappa\lambda\neq 1$, and increases with the increasing $\mid\kappa\lambda\mid$ when $-2<\kappa\lambda<0$.
+In the case of the perfect fluid dark matter, the maximum value of $\alpha$ decreases with the increasing $\kappa\lambda$ when $0<\kappa\lambda<1$ and $\kappa\lambda\neq 1/2$, and increases with the increasing $\mid\kappa\lambda\mid$ when $\kappa\lambda<0$.
+The perfect fluid dark matter and dark energy reduce the ergosphere size, but they don't change the singularity of the black hole.

-For quintessence dark energy, the rotation curve affected by dark energy is significant at galaxy cluster scale, but the effect of the dark energy near the black hole is small.
-For scalar field dark matter, combining the parameters $\alpha$ and $\kappa\lambda$, we suggest that the diversity of rotation curve in galaxy could be explained.
+We also derive the rotation velocity for the KN-AdS black hole surrounded by the perfect fluid matter in the Rastall gravity.
+In the case of dark energy, the rotation velocity decreases with the increasing distance from the black hole and becomes flatter with the decreasing $\kappa\lambda$.
+In the case of perfect fluid dark matter, the effect at small distances is minor and become significant at galactic scale.
+Considering both the perfect fluid dark matter halo and the baryon disk, we have the possibility of explaining the rotation curve diversity in LSB galaxies.

 \acknowledgments We acknowledge the anonymous referee for a constructive report that has significantly improved this paper.
-We acknowledge the financial support from the National Natural Science Foundation of China 11573060, 11661161010.
+We acknowledge the financial support from the National Natural Science Foundation of China through grants 11503078, 11573060 and 11661161010.